voutilad/virtio_vmmci/README.md

 [17769.034870] virtio_vmmci: [clock_work_func] clock synchronization routine finished
 ```

-> Too noisey?
-You can turn down the log level by setting `debug = 0` in the
-> driver code and recompiling.

-If you want to test the driver, suspend your OpenBSD host by
+### 5. Testing that it Works

+#### Testing Clock Sync
+You can easily test the clock synchronization by suspending your
-triggering `zzz` manually or by something like closing your laptop
+OpenBSD host by triggering `zzz` manually or by something like closing
-lid.
-Wait at least 10 seconds or so and resume your OpenBSD system.
-In
+your laptop lid.
+Wait at least 10 seconds or so and resume your
-the Linux guest, your `dmesg(1)` output will tell you (in less than 30
+OpenBSD system.
+In the Linux guest, your `dmesg(1)` output will tell
-seconds) that it's detected a clock drift and it's sync'ing the clock:
+you (in less than 30 seconds) that it's detected a clock drift and
+it's sync'ing the clock:

 ```
 [15670.027879] virtio_vmmci: [clock_work_func] current time delta: 91.482370612